WGBH/AAPB2/app/views/exhibits/first-amendment/protests-60s-70s.md

 - [New Mexico Navajo Protest, 1974](https://exhibits.stanford.edu/fitch/browse/new-mexico-navajo-protest-1974): This collection from Stanford University provides images from 1974 Navajo protests.
 These protests were sparked after white teenagers, who attacked and killed three Navajo individuals, only had to attend reform school for their crimes.

-### The New Left: Student Protests, Vietnam, and Women’s Liberation <a id="chapter-2"></a>
+### The New Left: Student Protests, Vietnam, and Women's Liberation <a id="chapter-2"></a>

 The growth of the New Left and student radicalism began in the early 1960s and reached its height during 1968.
 This new political movement sprouted protests on college campuses from the [East Coast](/catalog/cpb-aacip_305-89r22j6z) to the [West Coast](/catalog/cpb-aacip_28-kw57d2qp5g) on issues including the Vietnam War, free speech, the environment, and racism.
 Including student groups like Students for a Democratic Society and the Free Speech Movement in Berkeley, the New Left rallied for the “common struggle with the liberation movements of the world.”[<sup>5</sup>](/exhibits/first-amendment/notes#5)

-The women’s liberation movement also gained renewed energy and force in the late 1960s and early 1970s as women fought for equal pay, equal treatment, and new opportunities.
-A vivid piece of this history is found in this recording of a [1973 celebration](/catalog/cpb-aacip_27-j678s4k46n) of International Women’s Day, in speeches by [Equal Rights Amendment supporters](/catalog/cpb-aacip_43-4m91834b61) and in this recording of 1970s rally by women fighting to gain [child care support](/catalog/cpb-aacip_43-hx15m62n07).
+The women's liberation movement also gained renewed energy and force in the late 1960s and early 1970s as women fought for equal pay, equal treatment, and new opportunities.
+A vivid piece of this history is found in this recording of a [1973 celebration](/catalog/cpb-aacip_27-j678s4k46n) of International Women's Day, in speeches by [Equal Rights Amendment supporters](/catalog/cpb-aacip_43-4m91834b61) and in this recording of 1970s rally by women fighting to gain [child care support](/catalog/cpb-aacip_43-hx15m62n07).

 During the late 1960s and the 1970s, gay and lesbian activism also flourished in the form of parades and demonstrations as activists and supporters protested the stigmatization of the gay community, demanded equal rights, and celebrated their identities.
 1969 would prove especially momentous, as the Stonewall uprising in New York City propelled activists around the United States into action and prompted annual pride parades.
 Be sure to check out this resource, from the New York Public Library, to learn more: [1969: The Year of Gay Liberation](/catalog/http://web-static.nypl.org/exhibitions/1969/year.html).